-- Empower communities and build shared ownership. - Promote positive attitudes and tackle stigma. - Create opportunities for people to connect - Support an infrastructure that fosters connections.
+- Empower communities and build shared ownership - Promote positive attitudes and tackle stigma - Create opportunities for people to connect - Support an infrastructure that fosters connections

-Support Choices is a project that helps people living in Perth and Kinross to get the social care and support that they need, with Support Champions helping to share information in their local areas.
+Support Choices is a project that helps people living in Perth and Kinross to get the social care and support that they need.
+Support Champions share information in their local areas.
 These are people who know their community, so it is easy for people to get to hear about what is possible for them.
 We are keen to see this type of model expanded and ensure that communities can access help and support as early as possible.

-Our Care Home Resilience Project is taking a new approach which will work in a community-focussed manner, learning from best practice elsewhere, to provide greater choice and improved access to services.
+Our Care Home Resilience Project is taking a new approach which will work in a community focussed manner, learning from best practice elsewhere, to provide greater choice and improved access to services.

 Over the coming year it is our intention to broaden and diversify the Strategic Planning Group membership to enable it to deliver on the Health and Social Care priorities for Communities.
-To ensure the robust delivery of these priorities and promote ownership by the community, we will develop a new communications and engagement plan for all stakeholders that will support us to initiate outcomefocussed community-led activities.
-This will enable us to build local resilience within our communities and enable people to stay safely at home or in homely settings for longer before they enter statutory services.
-The initial key priority will be the 2021 roll out of a consistent and holistic approach to co-ordinating volunteering to support our activities within all communities in managing and living with COVID-19.
+To ensure the robust delivery of these priorities and ownership by the community, we will develop a new communications and engagement plan for all stakeholders that will support us, amongst other things but in the first instance, to initiate outcome focussed community led activities.
+This will enable us to build resilience within our communities and enable our people to stay safely at home or in homely settings for longer before they enter statutory services.
+The initial key priority will be the roll out during 2021 of a consistent and holistic approach to co-ordinating volunteering to support our activities within all communities in managing and living with COVID-19.